 Now, you can’t change your spending habits for the sake of the challenge.
 Just spend as you normally do, but write everything down.

 I’m old-fashioned and use an Excel spreadsheet to track my family’s daily spending.
-If that seems like too much work, you might want to get Personal Capital’s free financial software.
+If that seems like too much work, you might want to get Empower’s free financial software.

 It will track your spending for you, help you keep track of your net worth and more.
 Here’s what spend tracking did for me: It helped me see the truth about our family’s spending.